What Size Hail Damages a Roof? 1-Inch, Quarter-Size & 2-Inch Hail Explained

 It is best to check within a few days.
 Some signs are easier to spot early, before weather changes affect the surface.

-Is all the hail damage visible from the ground?
+5. Is all hail damage visible from the ground?

 No. Some damage is hidden and only noticeable during a close inspection.